SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### 2. Correct the single-reference inter-frame checkpoint

-The checkpoint implementation is complete.
-The first two inherited audit findings were rechecked against current libaom `main` and did not require production changes; the remaining production boundary, reconstruction, and ownership work is now implemented and verified.
+The committed checkpoint remains valid through `57a3f6668e39d0934e7b6b8d37a3dc2a5adc88f0`.
+The current checkpoint replaces frame-sized palette maps with fixed decoder-session scratch, reconstructs each superblock before reusing that scratch, and passes the ownership, documentation, full AV1 test, and Release source-build gates on both target frameworks.

 - [x] Reconcile interpolation-filter syntax in `Av1TileReader` with current libaom `main`.
   - Current libaom `av1_is_interp_needed` calls `is_nontrans_global_motion`, whose loop rejects only `TRANSLATION`.
 Identity GLOBALMV therefore omits switchable-filter symbols.
   - Current `Av1TileReader` uses the same non-Translation classification.
 The existing Identity test leaves sentinel filter symbols unread, while the Translation test consumes them.
   - No production change is required.
-The stale test comment was changed from “pinned” to “current” libaom.
+The focused test describes only the syntax behavior it proves.
 - [x] Reconcile both spatial single-reference extension loops in `Av1ReferenceMotionVectors` with current libaom `main`.
   - Current libaom `setup_ref_mv_list` stops both loops at `MAX_MV_REF_CANDIDATES`, which is two. `MAX_REF_MV_STACK_SIZE`, which is eight, is the stack capacity used by the earlier direct and temporal candidate collection; it is not the stop condition for these two extension loops.
   - Current `Av1ReferenceMotionVectors` uses the same two-entry stop condition and retains an eight-entry stack for earlier candidates and DRL selection.